arjankoning1/exfortables/README.md

 # EXFORTABLES
-EXFORTABLES is a database with experimental nuclear reaction data based on EXFOR.
+EXFORTABLES is a database with experimental nuclear reaction data mined from EXFOR.

 ## Documentation and reference
 A description of the code and its options can be found in the [EXFORTABLES Tutorial (pdf)](https://github.com/arjankoning1/exfortables/blob/main/doc/exfortables.pdf).